 First of all, it’s important to drop the illusion of control.
-Here’s a wake up call: you have no power over when, where or how your soulmate will appear.
-All you can realistically do is be open and receptive to meeting your soulmate.
+Here’s a wake-up call: you have no power over when, where or how your soulmate will appear.
+All you can really do is be open and receptive to meeting your soulmate.
 The human ego tends to believe that it can control life.
 But life can’t be controlled.
 Life is just as wise, wild and mysterious as it is frustrating!
 Our soulmates often appear “out of the blue” when we least expect them to.
 But it’s also quite common to intuit, sense or dream about your soulmate before they suddenly appear in your life.

 Myth 2.
 What you want in your soulmate is what you’ll get.

 We tend to approach relationships with preconceived notions of what we want or need.
 So many articles out there that I’ve read recommend “visualizing your soulmate” so as to “attract them” into your life.
 However, this is another trick of the ego.
 The law of attraction doesn’t quite work that way.
 It is your thoughts and beliefs that reflect your reality.
 Your soulmate often isn’t someone you consciously desire, but someone you unconsciously attract and need for inner growth.

 Myth 3.
 Soulmates will stay with you no matter what.